Hanger, Inc. (NYSE:HNGR) Sees Significant Increase in Short Interest

-Hanger, Inc. (NYSE:HNGR) was the target of a significant growth in short interest in October.
-As of October 15th, there was short interest totalling 1,610,000 shares, a growth of 53.3% from the September 30th total of 1,050,000 shares.
-Based on an average trading volume of 149,100 shares, the short-interest ratio is currently 10.8 days.
-Currently, 4.4% of the shares of the stock are short sold.
+Hanger, Inc. (NYSE:HNGR) was the target of a significant increase in short interest in the month of October.
+As of October 15th, there was short interest totalling 1,610,000 shares, an increase of 53.3% from the September 30th total of 1,050,000 shares.
+Currently, 4.4% of the company’s shares are sold short.
+Based on an average daily volume of 149,100 shares, the short-interest ratio is presently 10.8 days.

+In other Hanger news, CEO Vinit K. Asar sold 15,000 shares of the company’s stock in a transaction on Tuesday, September 7th.
+The stock was sold at an average price of $22.05, for a total transaction of $330,750.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 2.81% of the company’s stock.

+Institutional investors have recently modified their holdings of the company.
+Lazard Asset Management LLC bought a new stake in shares of Hanger in the 2nd quarter worth about $30,000.
+Royal Bank of Canada lifted its position in Hanger by 56.2% during the 2nd quarter.
+Royal Bank of Canada now owns 2,569 shares of the company’s stock valued at $65,000 after purchasing an additional 924 shares during the period.
+SG Americas Securities LLC acquired a new position in Hanger during the 3rd quarter valued at about $148,000.
+Quadrature Capital Ltd acquired a new position in Hanger during the 1st quarter valued at about $203,000.
+Finally, Eqis Capital Management Inc. acquired a new position in Hanger during the 2nd quarter valued at about $213,000.
+Institutional investors and hedge funds own 92.74% of the company’s stock.

-Hanger (NYSE:HNGR) last issued its quarterly earnings data on Wednesday, August 4th.
-The company reported $0.27 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.06.
-The firm had revenue of $280.82 million for the quarter, compared to the consensus estimate of $272.26 million.
+Hanger (NYSE:HNGR) last released its earnings results on Wednesday, August 4th.
+The company reported $0.27 earnings per share for the quarter, topping the consensus estimate of $0.21 by $0.06.
 Hanger had a net margin of 2.82% and a return on equity of 58.96%.
-On average, equities research analysts forecast that Hanger will post 1.24 EPS for the current year.
+The business had revenue of $280.82 million for the quarter, compared to the consensus estimate of $272.26 million.
+Equities research analysts anticipate that Hanger will post 1.24 EPS for the current year.

-In related news, CEO Vinit K. Asar sold 15,000 shares of the business’s stock in a transaction dated Tuesday, September 7th.
-The stock was sold at an average price of $22.05, for a total value of $330,750.00.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-2.81% of the stock is owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in HNGR.
-Lazard Asset Management LLC purchased a new position in shares of Hanger in the second quarter worth approximately $30,000.
-Royal Bank of Canada raised its stake in Hanger by 56.2% during the 2nd quarter.
-Royal Bank of Canada now owns 2,569 shares of the company’s stock valued at $65,000 after purchasing an additional 924 shares during the last quarter.
-SG Americas Securities LLC acquired a new position in Hanger during the 3rd quarter valued at $148,000.
-Eqis Capital Management Inc. bought a new stake in Hanger in the 2nd quarter valued at $213,000.
-Finally, GSA Capital Partners LLP bought a new stake in Hanger in the 2nd quarter valued at $215,000.
-Institutional investors own 92.74% of the company’s stock.
+Separately, Zacks Investment Research lowered shares of Hanger from a “strong-buy” rating to a “hold” rating in a research report on Tuesday, October 19th.

 Hanger Company Profile